apache/druid/docs/configuration/index.md

 - any worker if categoryConfig and category are given but no preferred worker is available and categoryConfig is `weak`
 - not assigned at all if preferred workers are not available and `categoryConfig` is `strong`

-In both cases, Druid constructs the eligible worker and selects one depending on their load with the goal of either distributing the load equally or filling as few workers as possible.
+In both the cases, Druid determines the list of eligible workers and selects one depending on their load with the goal of either distributing the load equally or filling as few workers as possible.

 If you are using auto-scaling, use the `fillCapacity` select strategy since auto-scaled nodes can not be assigned a category, and you want the work to be concentrated on the fewest number of workers to allow the empty ones to scale down.